For the main character page, go here.

 - Age Lift: Much younger than her comic counterpart.
 This is due to her being an imposter.

-- Asshole Victim: Knowing her manipulative character, to say nothing of preying on underage people, it's hard to feel much sympathy when she gets killed by the Angel of Death.
+- Asshole Victim: Knowing her manipulative character, to say nothing of preying on underage people, it's hard to feel much sympathy when she gets killed by the Black Hood.

 - Back for the Dead: She returns in the closing scene of the first episode of season 2, only to be killed at its finish.